 - Conversations with tutors or language exchange partners (but make sure they’re okay with it)

-- Your own attempt to verbalise actions you’re performing (see this post, a bit hard to summarise)
+- Your own attempt to verbalise actions you’re performing (see this post for more about this)

-It’s time to get to know your own voice
+It’s time to get to know your own Chinese voice

 Most people won’t feel comfortable publishing recordings of the kind discussed here, but you could do so if you want to elicit feedback from people online or if you want to make it easier to share.
 If you publish or not isn’t the point, though, the point is that you should listen to your own recordings and let the conclusions you draw guide your learning.